Chinese commodities funds see weaker metals, yuan; eye oil, agriculture

-HONG KONG/SHANGHAI (Reuters) - Chinese commodity funds see further falls in metal prices in 2016, but are eyeing potential buying opportunities in agricultural products and oil as beaten-down prices near the bottom of the cycle, fund sources said.
+HONG KONG/SHANGHAI, Jan 8 (Reuters) - Chinese commodity funds see further falls in metal prices in 2016, but are eyeing potential buying opportunities in agricultural products and oil as beaten-down prices near the bottom of the cycle, fund sources said.

 As turmoil around China’s falling yuan hits world share markets, many fund managers expect further weakness in the currency, and plan to increase their hedging or start taking out currency protection for the first time.